 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 Learn more about our ranking as the top pediatric hospital here.

-It is possible that a child with a concussion will need more specialized treatment.
-If your child is not getting better – or is actually feeling worse – after the first few days, you should ask for a referral to a specialist.
+Some children with a concussion need more specialized treatment.
+If your child is not getting better — or is feeling worse — after a few days, you should ask for a referral to a specialist.